 Although many in the USA think that Trump should resign, bettors would be wise to not expect a Donald Trump resignation letter any time soon.
-The President would likely only resign from office if he was facing a severe obstacle he could not get around or voluntarily chooses to leave by relieving himself from the pressure of being in office.
-Throughout the President’s duration in office, he has blocked specific reports and information from being released to his colleagues.
+The President would likely only resign from office if he were facing a severe obstacle he could not get around or voluntarily chooses to leave by relieving himself from the pressure of being in office.

-A bold prediction from Alan J. Steinberg, a former adviser to Bush and EPA Regional Administrator, says that Donald Trump would likely resign for immunity for both himself and his family as “part of a bargaining chip with federal and state authorities.”
-However, Steinberg’s prediction is set for 2019 and also includes prosecution immunity for the Trump Organization from any potential charges.
+A bold prediction from Alan J. Steinberg, a former adviser to Bush and EPA Regional Administrator, was that Donald Trump would likely resign for immunity for both himself and his family as “part of a bargaining chip with federal and state authorities.”
+However, Steinberg’s prediction was for 2019 and also included prosecution immunity for the Trump Organization from any potential charges.
 After facing down impeachment without blinking, Steinberg’s hypothesis was soundly rejected by the President.

-Another bold prediction comes from the actual writer of Trump’s proclaimed self-authored memoir “The Art of the Deal,” Tony Schwartz.
-Schwartz also predicts Trump’s resignation by the end of 2019: “Trump is going to resign and declare victory before Mueller and Congress leave him no choice…Trump’s Presidency is effectively over.”
-This has proven false.
+Another bold prediction came from the actual writer of Trump’s proclaimed self-authored memoir “The Art of the Deal,” Tony Schwartz.
+Schwartz also predicted Trump’s resignation by the end of 2019: “Trump is going to resign and declare victory before Mueller and Congress leave him no choice…Trump’s Presidency is effectively over.”
+This also has proven false.

-Trump resigning could effectively save him from the impeachment process, or the President could use his resignation to bargain for a life free from prosecution after leaving the White House (if he actually broke any laws or committed any actual crimes, which has yet to be proved in any way).
-In 2018, Trump said he had the absolute right to pardon himself, which ruffled some legal feathers.
+Trump resigning could effectively save him from any future impeachment process, or the President could use his resignation to bargain for a life free from prosecution after leaving the White House (if he actually broke any laws or committed any actual crimes, which has yet to be proved in any way).
+In 2018, Trump said he had the absolute right to pardon himself, which ruffled some legal feathers despite being technically correct.